kate-orlova/advanced-image-in-sitecore/README.md

 All admin CSS, JavaScript and templates are defined in `\sitecore modules\` folder.

+Glass Mapper ORM is used to map the advanced image types from Sitecore field values to typed business entities, see `\GlassMapper\` folder.

 ## 7. Sitecore Package
 There is a Sitecore package file `Sitecore package for AdvancedImage module.zip` in `..\Sitecore packages folder`, it is composed of the following sources:
 1. Advanced Field Types